Skip to main content

 Rate Limiting

-• Backs off on errors
+• Automatic backoff on provider errors

 5. Status Tracking

-After sending, the system tracks:
+After sending, the system tracks: Message status is tracked via tristate boolean fields on MessageSent:

 Delivery Webhooks